ber532k/mkpdf/docs.md

 default_template
 : Use the following template as default if none is specified from command line or via metadata fields.

+default_bib_template
+: Use the following template as default for BibTeX files if no template is specified from the command line.

 pandoc_options
 : Use the following command line options when invoking pandoc.
 If you want to